Mira Rapp-Hooper

 Profile

-Mira Rapp-Hooper served as special assistant to the president and as senior director for East Asia and Oceania at the White House National Security Council in the Biden administration, from July 2023 to January 2025.
-She was the White House’s top advisor on the region and was responsible for coordinating U.S. government policy related to it.
-From 2021 to 2023, she served as director for Indo-Pacific strategy at the National Security Council; in that role, she was responsible for the White House’s Indo-Pacific strategy; the management of the Quad partnership among Australia, India, Japan and the United States; and trilateral relations among U.S., Japan and the Republic of Korea, in addition other initiatives.
+Mira Rapp-Hooper most recently served as special assistant to the president and senior director for East Asia and Oceania at the White House National Security Council, where she was the top White House adviser on the region.
+From 2021 to 2023, she served as director for Indo-Pacific strategy at the National Security Council, shaping the Biden administration’s Indo-Pacific strategy and managing key initiatives including the Quad, U.S.-Japan-ROK trilateral cooperation, and regional economic and security frameworks.